dayyakav/container-site/README.md

-Containerized local website with a FastAPI backend
+Containerized local website with a FastAPI backend.
 Nothing special, just some example

 ## Screenshots